 The Adjust Mobile Measurement Glossary

-What is an Impression?
+What is an impression?

+In a broader sense, impressions are important because they provide a simple representation of how many people are seeing ads within a particular channel.
 Calculating the number of impressions a campaign generates is also one of the simplest ways to ascertain how far an advertising channel really reaches.
-Knowing how many impressions an advertising campaign generates helps marketers generate a number of other marketing metrics too, such as Click Through Rates (known as CTR).
+Knowing how many impressions an advertising campaign generates helps marketers generate a number of other marketing metrics too, such as Click-Through Rates (known as CTR).
 These metrics are used to calculate a campaign’s effectiveness, but require an accurate impression count to be successfully measured.

 Impressions and Adjust

 Adjust offers impression tracking as an opt-in feature.
 Our impression tracking uses a special attribution model which identifies the difference between impressions and clicks.